JesusdelCas99/Real-Time-Data-Engineering-Pipeline/README.md

 This project leverages a robust tech stack for seamless data handling that includes:

 - **Apache Airflow**: A platform for programmatically authoring, scheduling, and monitoring workflows.
-- PostgreSQL: An open-source relational database management system known for its reliability and robustness.
+- **PostgreSQL**: An open-source relational database management system known for its reliability and robustness.
-- Apache Kafka: A distributed streaming platform used for building real-time data pipelines and streaming applications.
+- **Apache Kafka**: A distributed streaming platform used for building real-time data pipelines and streaming applications.
-- Apache Spark: A fast and general-purpose cluster computing system for big data processing.
+- **Apache Spark**: A fast and general-purpose cluster computing system for big data processing.
-- Cassandra: A distributed NoSQL database designed for high scalability and fault tolerance.
+- **Cassandra**: A distributed NoSQL database designed for high scalability and fault tolerance.
-- Control Center: A comprehensive management and monitoring tool for Apache Kafka clusters, providing insights into cluster health, performance, and security.
+- **Control Center**: A comprehensive management and monitoring tool for Apache Kafka clusters, providing insights into cluster health, performance, and security.
-- Schema Registry: A centralized repository for managing Avro schemas used in Kafka topics, ensuring data compatibility and consistency across different services.
+- **Schema Registry**: A centralized repository for managing Avro schemas used in Kafka topics, ensuring data compatibility and consistency across different services.
-- Docker: A platform for developing, shipping, and running applications in containers for ease of deployment and scalability.
+- **Docker**: A platform for developing, shipping, and running applications in containers for ease of deployment and scalability.

 ## Usage